chiarpavel/ui-navigation/README.md

 * Play(currentScreen: `NavScreen`, nextScreen: `NavScreen`): `IEnumerator` - Coroutine that is started when moving "forward" or "deeper" into a menu.
 * PlayReverse(currentScreen: `NavScreen`, previousScreen: `NavScreen`): `IEnumerator` - Coroutine that is started when going "up" or "back" to a previously visited menu.

+## To do

+* add reset history functionality to Navigator